KilLo445/NFSPatcher/README.md

 ❌ Need for Speed: The Run - Runs fine - Watch [this video](https://www.youtube.com/watch?v=Q70Rgyxhm8Q) to fix the infinite loading screen on origin
 ❌ Need for Speed: Hot Pursuit (2010) - Runs fine
 ❌ Need for Speed: World - Watch [this video](https://www.youtube.com/watch?v=hbhxuqmKVq8)

+**All patches are made for the US version of the game, I may update for other reigons in the future.**

 ### Installation